glFusion/astore/README.md

 a link to Amazon.
   * `https://example.com/astore/index.php?asin=XXXXX` leads to your catalog page with product XXXX featured at the top of the page.
+  * `https://example.com/astore/index.php?search=word1+word2+...` searches Amazon and displays a page of products.
+Search results are cached by query string but not added to the catalog.
   * `https//example.com/astore/index.php` leads to your catalog page.

 ## Configuration